jonasblixt/ufsm/README.md

 ufsm.c, ufsm.h ufsm_stack.c and ufsm_queue.c to the applications Makefile.
 Alternatively just copy those files into the target application.

-Calling the top most make file in this repository builds the library with gcov and code coverage flags which is not something that should be done for an application.
+Calling the top most makefile in this repository builds the library with gcov and code coverage flags which is not something that should not be done for an application.
 Further more calling the top make file will build the import tool and run through all of the test cases.